All Saints season 11: Death of Mark Priestley

 Actor Mark Priestley, who played Dan Goldman on the show, took his own life on 27 August 2008.
 As a result, the show's final two episodes had to be re-filmed.
-It is presumed that the nature of these episodes, in which Mark's on-screen wife goes missing, led Mark to suicide.
 The Seven Network paid tribute with a video clip in the following episode, along with actor John Howard in a plea to all those with depression to get help.

-As a result of Mark's death, the on-screen wife, played by Jolene Anderson who had already been absent from his last seven episodes (including the penultimate episode in which he only appeared in the first half), was killed off in the show as Jolene believed she could not go on playing the role.
 Mark's final episode was aired on 18 November.